danishmalik99/ranaconcretesystem/README.md

 - Verify all packages are installed: `pip list`

 **2. Database Connection Errors**
-- Check PostgreSQL is running
-- Verify database credentials in `.env` file
-- Ensure database exists
+- SQLite database is created automatically
+- Check if you have write permissions in the project directory

 **3. Port Already in Use**
 - Change port in `main.py`: `app.run(host="0.0.0.0", port=5001, debug=True)`